Padamshree/google-homepage/README.md

 No logic absolutely.
 So you're welcome to stay away.

-And if you absolutely must, visit here :-
+And if you absolutely must, visit here :- Bye